Frequently Asked Questions

 The International Tennis Integrity Agency (ITIA) is a new, independent body responsible for safeguarding the integrity of professional tennis which subsumed the Tennis Integrity Unit on 1 January 2021.
 Its establishment was a key recommendation made by the 2018 Independent Review Panel which was set up by the governing bodies of tennis to review all aspects of the sport’s anti-corruption protocols, structures and resources.

-A betting alert is a notification from a betting operator to the ITIA that unusual betting patterns are occuring during a certain tennis match.
+A betting alert is a notification from a betting operator to the ITIA that unusual betting patterns are occurring during a certain tennis match.
 Unusual betting activity can be an indicator of corrupt activity or match fixing.

 A Covered Person is someone who is subject to the rules of the TACP, due to their role within professional Tennis.
 This includes players, coaches, officials, agents and tournament staff.